 - Nursing homes must ensure that all patients receive proper nutrition based on their care plans.

-- Nursing homes must also make sure that all patients receive proper vision and hearing treatment to maintain their senses.
+- Nursing homes must also ensure that all patients receive proper vision and hearing treatment to maintain their senses.

 - Nursing homes must prevent patients from developing bedsores and use appropriate treatment guidelines to do so.

 - Offer services and treatment for incontinence